OSGP/Documentation/Opensourcecommunity/Contributing-to-documentation.md

 It may be obvious to you already from the index, however, here is an overview on what documentation goes in which chapter.

-Chapter 1 consist of an OSGP introduction and architecture for potential users, architects and developers.
+* Chapter 1 consist of an OSGP introduction and architecture for potential users, architects and developers.
 The OSGP website is used for basic product information.

-Chapter 2 contains documentation for OSGP users
+* Chapter 2 contains the general userguide for OSGP users

-Chapter 3 consist of developer information for all sorts of developers

-Chapter 4 contains community related topics
+* Chapter 3 contains community related topics
+* Chapter 4 contains information related to the OSGP domains
+* Chapter 5 contains information related to the protocols and simulators

-Chapter 5 shows the support options
+* Chapter 6 shows the support options

-Chapter 4 the code and documentation license
+* Chapter 7 code and documentation license

 ### 4.5.2 Versioning within the documentation